Understanding comes

 Clarity over Velocity

 Speed isn't the goal; clarity is.
-Most tools optimize for speed, we optimize for "the moment when something clicks."
+Most tools optimise for speed; we optimise for "the moment when something clicks" — the quiet oh, that's what it is that makes understanding stick.
 If you finish quickly but forget by morning, we haven't succeeded.

 02.